-Specific soil management, stockpiling and re-application procedures are described in Section 6 of the Draft EIS.
+Specific soil management, stockpiling and re-application procedures are described in Section 6.

 2.4.8 Existing Infrastructure and Easements

 The Norwich Park Branch Railway traverses the Project area and has an associated easement/reserve that varies in width but is generally 39 m to 45 m.